Alan-Cattelliot/12215_ALIVE/README.md

 ![Github](/images/image002.png)

 > __Jun-2021__.
-12215 ALIVE ! is a java application (also referred as __“the App”__ in this document) that select, organize and report, to your needs, the requirements of the ISO-12215 Small Crafts Design & Scantlings; in his last version.
+12215 ALIVE ! is a java application (also referred as __“the App”__ in this document) that select, organize and report, to your needs, the requirements of the ISO-12215 Small Crafts Design & Scantlings, in its last revision.

  12215 ALIVE !
 App DEMO is developped by A.C.E.
 CATTELLIOT ENGINEERING, in the purpose of finding support and partnership, for the developpment of a complete technical and regulatory service for __Hull Construction and Scantling of crafts under 24meters / 78feet__.